 - Bracknell Forest Council

-If you live in one of these council areas and receive a Council Tax bill, you and any other full-time students in the house should make a photocopy of your Campus Card (formerly the Student Access Card) and send this photocopy back to the council stating that as full-time students you are not liable for Council Tax.
+If you live in one of these council areas and receive a Council Tax bill, you and any other full-time students in the house should make a photocopy of your Campus Card and send this photocopy back to the council stating that as full-time students you are not liable for Council Tax.
 The council will then check your details against the lists we provide.

 If you do not live in one of these council areas you can get a Confirmation of Enrolment letter by contacting the Helpdesk in the Carrington Building.